The Foundation: Never Skip Oil Changes

 The Critical Services After 100K

 Timing belt/chain: If your car has a timing belt, it's typically due between 60,000–100,000 miles.
 Missing this service can destroy your engine.
-Transmission fluid: Change it if the manufacturer recommends it.
-Skip it and the transmission may fail — a $3,000–$5,000 repair.
-Coolant system: Flush and replace coolant per schedule.
-Old coolant becomes acidic and corrodes the radiator and heater core from inside.
-Suspension: Shocks, struts, and bushings wear out and affect handling, tire wear, and safety.
+Transmission fluid: how to change a tire wear, and safety.

 Driving Habits That Add Miles

 Gentle acceleration and braking reduce wear on every system.
-Let the engine warm up for 30–60 seconds before driving (not 10 minutes).
-Avoid short trips when possible — engines suffer most during cold starts before reaching operating temperature.
+Let the engine warm up for 30–60 seconds preparing for a road trips when possible — engines suffer most during cold starts before reaching operating temperature.
 Keep the car clean underneath, especially in salt-belt states where corrosion kills cars before the engine gives out.
 Track every service in your garage so nothing falls through the cracks.